Srikar-Goud/Real-Time-Live-poll/README.md

 | Audit: original→released→new | ✅ |
 | No hardcoded poll data | ✅ DB-driven |
 | No frontend-only restriction | ✅ Server-side |

----

-## ⚠️ Not Allowed (Confirmed Avoided)
-- ❌ AI tools for code generation — manual implementation
-- ❌ Frontend-only vote restriction — all enforced server-side
-- ❌ Hardcoded poll or vote logic — all from database
-- ❌ Page reload for voting, results, or IP release — all AJAX
-- ❌ Deleting vote data without history — uses `is_active` flag